 VoXX: Voice of Twenty (formerly known as Ave Maris Stella) is a highly regarded a cappella vocal ensemble based in midcoast Maine that performs varied programs featuring early music.
-Repertoire covers a wide range of time periods (from Medieval through Twentieth Century) and styles (from chant to polyphony and far beyond).
+Repertoire covers a wide range of time periods (from Medieval through twentieth century) and styles (from chant to polyphony and far beyond).

 VoXX likes to bring unusual works to Maine audiences, along with more familiar music by such renowned composers as Byrd, Dufay, Monteverdi, Palestrina, and Josquin.
 VoXX performs in many languages and styles, from English to Italian to Latin to Spanish, and from sacred to secular to humorous.
 The group has become well known for its work to educate audiences through informative program notes and spoken introductions.